axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 ---

 <div style="display:none;">
- <p>Dictatorships are held together by the very people that it oppresses.
+ <p>Dictatorships are held together by the very people that they oppress.
 They spring from historical roots and ideology-as-securalized-religion and modern, successful dictatorships form a  huge power block.
 Looked at it this way, businesses are dictatorship and <em>The Power of Powerless</em> analysis applies to them as well.</p>
 </div>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">&nbsp;</h1>